TeachBooks/Manual/book/features/apa.md

 ```

 ## Usage
 All references are now made in APA-style.
-See for example this reference: {cite}`jason_moore` which shows up on the [references page too](../references.md)
+See for example this reference: {cite}`jason_moore` which shows up on the [references page](../references.md) too.

+For more options on the in-line citation style, see https://jupyterbook.org/en/stable/content/citations.html#change-the-in-line-citation-style.

 ### Known issue
 During the build, warning will be raised with `...
 WARNING: duplicate label for keys ...`.
 In most cases, these warnings can be ignored.